patrickfrey/mewa/doc/faq.md

  * c_unbound_reftype with the qualifiers "const " and "&<-" representing an unbound constant reference.

 The ```out``` member of the unbound reference constructor references a variable that can be substituted with the reference of the type this value is assigned to.
-This allows injecting the destination address later in the process after the constructor code has been built.
+This allows injecting the address specifier of the reference after the constructor code has been built.

 Returning values by constructing them in place at a memory address passed as a parameter by the caller can be implemented with unbound reference types within the model of expressions represented by type/constructor pairs.
 In this case, the type returned is an unbound reference type.